chop-dbhi/proband-connect-docs/source/index.html.md

 ---------  | -----------
 user       | Username
 pssword    | Password
-device_id  | Unique device/activity ID
+device     | Unique device/activity ID

 <aside class="notice">
  Each user must be configured with a device/activity id for each unique device or role that will be accessing the API.
 This can be done through the Django Admin interface.